 Kim Mendez

-Executive Director Kim Mendez has been involved in music, choral singing, and musical theater productions for over 30 years.
+Kim Mendez has been involved in music, choral singing, and musical theater productions for over 30 years.
 Notable stage credits in opera include principal roles in The Pirates of Penzance (Major General Stanley), the world premiere of Juana with Opera UCLA (Sor Rafaela), and a very genderqueer version of Baba the Turk in The Rake’s Progress.
 Additionally, they became a Grammy winner for Best Choral Performance in 2020/21 with the UCLA Chamber Singers and the Buffalo Philharmonic Chorus on the Naxos recording of The Passion of Yeshua with the Buffalo Philharmonic.
 From a young age, Mx.
 Mendez performed in community theater productions with roles including Beggar Woman (Sweeney Todd), Janet Weiss (The Rocky Horror Picture Show), and a robot saloon girl named Kit in an original show called Betty Rocket: Space Lawyer.
 They have enjoyed continuing community connection through music with The West Coast Singers, the LGBT+ Chorus of Los Angeles, and spent a short time singing with Mariachi de Uclatlàn.
 Kim received Associates Degrees in Music and Humanities from Pasadena City College (June 2018), a Bachelor of Music from UCLA’s Herb Alpert School of Music (June 2020), and a Master of Music degree also from UCLA (2022).

 -